Williwaw Campground

 Directions

-From Anchorage, drive 55 miles south on Seward Highway to Portage Glacier Road at milepost 78.9.
-The campground is located at mile 4.1 of Portage Glacier Road.
+From Anchorage, drive 55 miles south on Seward Highway to Portage Glacier Road (milepost 78.9).
+The campground is located at mile 4.1 on Portage Glacier Road, approximately one mile from the Begich, Boggs Visitor Center.

 Amenities